jellyfin/jellyfin-plugin-fanart/README.md

 ## Build & Installation Process

 1. Clone this repository
-2. Ensure you have .NET Core SDK setup and installed
+2. Ensure you have .NET Core SDK set up and installed
-3. Build the plugin with following command:
+3. Build the plugin with your favorite IDE or the `dotnet` command.

 ```
 dotnet publish --configuration Release --output bin
 ```

-4. Place the resulting `Jellyfin.Plugin.Fanart.dll` file in a folder called `plugins/` inside your Jellyfin installation / data directory.
+4. Place the resulting `Jellyfin.Plugin.Fanart.dll` file in a folder called `plugins/` inside your Jellyfin data directory.

 ### Screenshot